 Thermals And Acoustics

-If performance is not a huge factor when choosing between different RTX 4090s, temperatures and noise levels definitely are.
+If performance is not a crucial factor when choosing between different RTX 4090s, temperatures and noise levels definitely are.

-This is a very bulky card, so average temperatures stay around the 61 degrees Celsius mark while noise levels are around 36 dBA.
+This is a very substantial card, so average temperatures stay around the 61 degrees Celsius mark while noise levels are around 36 dBA.

 Gigabyte GeForce RTX 4090 Gaming OC